-The possibility of hemp legalization in the U.S. Farm Bill could fuel the growth of an important agricultural commodity.
-The 2014 U.S. Farm Bill authorized selective hemp cultivation, and the Kentucky Department of Agriculture reports that the number of acres planted increased from 33 in 2014 to 6,700 in 2018.
-With more than 70 processors adding value to hemp by turning it into various products, there is potential to leverage the plant into a much-needed source of income for individuals living in Kentucky's distressed communities.
-In 2017, Kentucky's hemp crop was estimated at \$17 million.
-As the market for hemp products matures and federal laws controlling it loosen, industrial hemp could represent an important economic boost to Kentucky's rural communities.
+Some are hopeful that industrial hemp will become a significant farm commodity for Kentucky farmers in the future.
+While the potential economic impact of industrial hemp for Kentucky's economy is uncertain, its production has continued to grow.
+The Kentucky Department of Agriculture reports that the number of acres planted increased from 33 to 6,700 from 2014 to 2018.
+And with more than 70 processors adding value to hemp by turning it into various products, there is potential to leverage the plant into a much-needed source of income for individuals living in Kentucky's distressed communities.
+Kentucky's hemp crop was estimated at \$58 million in 2018, up from \$17 million in 2017.
+As the market for hemp products matures, industrial hemp could represent an important economic boost to Kentucky's rural communities.
+Currently, however, hemp's economic value is somewhat modest.
+Agricultural economists estimate that Kentucky farm-level hemp sales may total \$55 to \$65 million in 2019-which is about 1 percent of Kentucky agricultural cash receipts.